 You could theoretically come here on your own, but isn’t it worth going with Alvane just for the dance?

 Kamuihei, Tahakia and Teiipoka

-Logistics for this long day: you’ll leave at around 9am and return before 6pm, just in time for dinner.
+Logistics for this long day: if renting a car, leave as early as you can because this is a busy day.
+Purchase water food and snacks in the village before departing, though you can also buy lunch in Hatiheu.
+If joining a guided tour, you’ll leave at around 9 am and return before 6 pm, just in time for dinner.
 The hike to Anaho Beach takes about 90 minutes return.
-Bring with you: a packed lunch, lots of water, monoi oil, hat, swimwear, waterproof sandals and a change of clothes.
+Bring with you: a packed lunch, lots of water, monoi oil, a hat, swimwear, waterproof sandals and a change of clothes.
 Lots more info in the Nuku Hiva Travel Guide.

-On the last day of this 4 days in Nuku Hiva itinerary, you’re faced with a few options.
+On the last day of this 4 days in Nuku Hiva itinerary, you have a few options.
 Those with sore feet can go horseback riding in the Toovii plateau, only to return with a sore back.
 Horseback riding is super popular in the Marquesas but keep in mind that you can also do this in Hiva Oa (like I did).

-Hikers can head to Colette Bay on a do-it-yourself hike in the next bay over from Taiohae, or hire a guide and try the arduous Big Z. See the ‘hiking and excursions’ section for more info.
+Hikers can head to Colette Bay on a do-it-yourself hike in the next bay over from Taiohae, or hire a guide and try the arduous Big Z. There’s also a new hiking trail in the Toovi Plateau that can be done with or without a guide.
+See the ‘hiking and excursions’ section for more info.

 Those really looking to get off the beaten track (not that anything in the Marquesas is ‘on’ the beaten track), can do what every Marquesan man dreams of doing every day – chasse.
 That means hunting!